 you would have gone down on your knees and prayed

 to the very god you deny.

-In Euripides’ play, The Bacchae, the thyrsus turns tragic at the end of the play, as Agave parades through Thebes with the impaled head of her son, Pentheus, perched atop the rod.
-The thyrsus thus comes to represent the “height” of her tragedy—that is, the immense sorrow that comes with her realization that she has brutally killed her own son.
+In Euripides’ play, The Bacchae, the thyrsus turns tragic at the end as Agave parades through Thebes with the impaled head of her son, Pentheus, perched atop the rod.
+The thyrsus thus comes to represent the height of her tragedy — that is, the immense sorrow that comes with her realization that she has brutally killed her own son.
 However, it also emphasizes her excessive pride in mistakenly bragging that what’s on top of the thyrsus is some kind of hunting trophy.
-Ultimately, then, the thyrsus sheds its previous meanings for its ultimate definition—it shows Dionysus’ complete control over the tragedy and horrors that have just unfolded in Thebes.
+Ultimately, then, the thyrsus sheds its previous meanings for its ultimate definition — it shows Dionysus’ complete control over the tragedy and horrors that unfolded in Thebes.